simpleanalytics/docs/_docs/20_script/script.md

 <noscript><img src="https://api.simpleanalytics.io/hello.gif" alt=""></noscript>
 ```

 > To install the script on Wordpress, Ghost, WIX, Squarespace, Gatsby, Vue, Django, and others, go to [Install on other platforms](/install-on-other-platforms).

-If you want to see the source code, open [hello.js](https://github.com/simpleanalytics/cdn/blob/master/hello.js).
+> Our user facing scripts are [open source on GitHub](https://github.com/simpleanalytics/scripts).

 We have a website setup wizard to test if you installed your script correctly.
 If you still have problems installing it, please let us know!
 We helped a few people with setting up their script and we love to help you as well.
 Just [contact](https://simpleanalytics.com/contact?ref={{ site.hostname }}) us.